 - 1. Make certain to follow the direction and spirit of each assignment.
-If you are asked to role play, e.g., as a company presenting to an executive team, then please make sure your presentation is written that way.
+If you are asked to role-play, e.g., as a company executive presenting to the CEO or an executive team or board of directors, please ensure your presentation is written that way.
 Please do not risk losing points by disregarding this requirement. - 2.
-As above, be clear about to whom you are presenting: to an executive team?
-The CEO? - 3.
-Do your own research!
+As mentioned above, be clear about to whom you are presenting.
+Is it to an executive team?
+To the CEO?
+Create your presentation and message with these executives in mind.

+- 3. Do your own research!
 What I provide for the case description is only a starting point.
-You must conduct your own research and build out your case with thorough, up-to-date information. - 4.
-Do not forget to apply course concepts.
-I have aligned the cases with readings.
-Please apply and convey what is assigned in the textbook and in my lectures to your cases, and to your discussion comments.

-- 5. Please watch your spelling and grammar.
-In a professional setting these errors affect your credibility, especially in a senior-level executive setting. - 6.
+You must conduct your research and build out your case with thorough, up-to-date information, including at least five new sources. - 4.
+Remember to apply course concepts.
+I have aligned the cases with the readings.
+Please apply and convey what is assigned in the textbook and in my lectures to your cases and discussion comments. - 5.
+Please watch your spelling and grammar.
+These errors affect your credibility in a professional setting, especially in a senior-level executive meeting. - 6.
 Follow the prescribed format.
 Pay special attention to the requirements for each section, especially the Executive Summary and the Recommendations pages, as they are specifically defined. - 7.
-Make sure your presentations work as a complete, end-to-end piece of work.
+Make sure your presentations work as a complete, end-to-end work.
 It is evident when teams have not "tested" this logical flow themselves before submitting their presentations. - 8.
 Use citations and sources.
 See point 3. - 9.
-Case Study Presentation Teams: actively engage in the discussions, please!
-Comment or respond to your colleagues' observations.
-This participation is worth points toward your final presentation grade. - 10.
-Discussions: some discussion comments in past classes have veered toward whether a student liked the presentation or not, or their thoughts about the layout or graphics.
+Case Study Presentation Teams: Please actively engage in the discussions and comment on or respond to your colleagues' observations.
+Your participation is worth points toward your final presentation grade. - 10.
+Adhere to Discussion Criteria: some discussion comments in past classes have veered toward whether a student liked the presentation or not or their thoughts about the layout or graphics.
 If this is all that you comment on, you will not earn points and receive a zero (0) for the discussion (see page 4 in the syllabus).

 Please keep in mind that "your comments should be unique; they should reflect your own and other's expressed thoughts; and your comments should demonstrate your understanding of course concepts."
-I will be focused and will grade your comments based on this last point.
+I will focus on and grade your comments based on this last point.

-11. Discussion comments are not texts.
-They are to be treated as if this was a business discussion within a business presentation environment.
+11. Discussion comments are not texts; keep them professional.
+They are to be treated as if this were a business discussion within a business presentation environment.
 Please employ proper spelling, grammar, and complete sentences.

-There have been some terrific comments and observations made by previous classes and I expect the same with this class!
-It is great to see some excellent, additional research added!
+Previous classes have made some terrific comments and observations; I expect the same with this class!
+It is great to see some excellent additional research added!
 Please keep this momentum going!

 I write this to help you learn and earn the best possible grade in this course.
-I want to make sure everyone follows the specific directions necessary to earn the highest grade for each assignment and for the course, overall!
+I want to ensure everyone follows the specific directions necessary to earn the highest grade for each assignment and the course overall!